 Restrictive relative clauses are sometimes called defining relative clauses or identifying relative clauses.
 Similarly, non-restrictive relative clauses are called non-defining or non-identifying relative clauses and is preceded by a pause in speech or a comma in writing.

 Restrictive Clause Example:

 The programmer who develops web applications will make a large profit.

+Non-Restrictive Clause Example:

+The programmer, who develops web applications, will make a large profit.